 Parameter Description mem_type This parameter provides a mechanism to describe what type of memory is being deallocated.
-DevPartner Error Detection currently defines the following memory types: MEM_MALLOC Describes blocks of memory returned from routines such as malloc, calloc, strdup, and so on.
+DevPartner Error Detection currently defines the following memory types: • MEM MALLOC Describes blocks of memory returned from routines such as malloc, calloc, strdup, and so on.
 Memory of this type is freed using a routine similar to the C runtime library free routine.
-MEM_NEW MEM_INTERPENDENT IN THE STATE OF TH DevPartner Error Detection will verify that a block of memory allocated with a given memory type is freed by a function of the same type.
+MEM_NEW Describes blocks of memory that are returns from operator new and are freed by operator delete.
+MEM_CUSTOM1 through MEM_CUSTOM9 Describes blocks of memory that must be paired with a particular deallocator.
+These types allow developers to declare their own custom memory allocators that do not interact with the standard memory allocators described above.
+DevPartner Error Detection will verify that a block of memory allocated with a given memory type is freed by a function of the same type.
 If the type doesn't match, DevPartner Error Detection will display a memory conflict error at runtime. param_num The number of parameters passed to your function.
 This value must be between 1 and 32.
 Provide the proper number of parameters when describing a user-written allocator function.
 Failure to provide the correct value can cause unpredictable results. address_value The parameter number that contains the pointer to the block being deallocated.

 Table 4-4.
-Deallocator Record Parameters (Continued) -- -------------
+Deallocator Record Parameters (Continued)

 Parameter Description [Optional Parameters] The following optional parameters may be included at the end of the record: POISON When a block of memory is deallocated, DevPartner Error Detection will overwrite the block with the poison pattern.
 This is the default.
 NOPOSION When you specify NOPOISON, DevPartner Error Detection will not 'poison' the block of memory after it has been deallocated.
-If your user-written allocator stores data in the block after it has been deallocated or your application continues to use data in the block after it has been deallocated, specify NOPOSION to avoid corrupting your data. • STATIC DevPartner Error Detection will statically patch the user-written allocator.
+If your user-written allocator stores data in the block after it has been deallocated or your application continues to use data in the block after it has been deallocated, specify NOPOSION to avoid corrupting your data.
+STATIC DevPartner Error Detection will statically patch the user-written allocator.
 Specify the static option if your user-written allocator is linked into your application and is not provided in a separate DLL with an exported interface.